Systemic Constellations Compared: Methods, Differences, and Applications

 • Less structured than other methods

-• Symbolism is subjective and needs good accompaniment
+• Symbolism is subjective and requires good guidance

-4. Arrangement with large figures in the room
+4. Setup with large figures in the room

 This method combines working with figures and spatial experience.
-Instead of people , large wooden figures are used, which are positioned freely in the space.
+Instead of people, large wooden figures are used, which can be freely positioned in the room.

-The person setting up the constellation sets up large wooden figures in the room, feels their effect, and can place or move between the figures.
-This physical approach opens up new insights, even without a group.
+The person setting up places large wooden figures in the room, senses their impact, and can position or move themselves among the figures.
+The physical approach opens up new insights, even without a group.

 Advantages